Want to know how to make a reading habit?

 “What does it mean?”

-If you are reading about how to make a reading habit, I can tell that you are not an avid reader.
+If you are reading about making a reading habit, I can tell that you are not an avid reader.

 And that means that you can’t read too much in one go.

 Often people imagine reading as a task to be done with.

 I’m not saying that you shouldn’t set reading goals.

 In Learning How To Learn, the author says that we should allow our brains some time to relax.